brownplt/B2T2/TableAPI.md

 ### Description

-Consumes a `Table`, a `ColName` representing a column name, and a transformation function and produces a new `Table` where the transformation function has been applied to all values in the named column. [cite cs111]
+Consumes a `Table`, a `ColName` representing a column name, and a transformation function and produces a new `Table` where the transformation function has been applied to all values in the named column.

 ```lua
 > addLastName =